 ADDYY SHAREHOLDER ALERT: Jakubowitz Law Reminds adidas AG Shareholders of a Lead Plaintiff Deadline of June 27, 2023

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of adidas AG (OTC: ADDYY).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of adidas AG ADDYY.

 To receive updates on the lawsuit, fill out the form: